 Where serious harm is likely, the Privacy Contact Officer will advise the Australian Information Commissioner of the type of breach, the information it relates to and recommended steps for individuals to minimise the risk of serious harm.

-A similar notification must be provided to the affected individuals.
+A similar notification must be provided to affected individuals.
 There are three options for notifying individuals:

-Deciding which option to use to notify individuals will depend on the time, effort and cost involved.
-If it is not possible to assess which particular individuals are at risk of serious harm, all individuals who are impacted by the breach should be notified.
+Deciding how to notify individuals will depend on the time, effort and cost involved.
+If it is not possible to assess which particular individuals are at risk of serious harm, all individuals who are affected by the breach should be notified.
 Where the response team determines that only a subset of people are at risk of harm, it may be better to notify only those individuals to avoid causing unnecessary distress to individuals who are not at risk.